salina-health/www.salina.ai/content/signup.md

 description: "Join Salina"
 ---

-# Start with a 6 month free trial
+# Free access for 1 year

-Salina securely summarises and extracts insights from therapy sessions, saving you time so you can focus on helping your clients.
+Salina securely summarises and analyses therapy sessions, saving you time so you can focus on helping your clients.

 {{< button text="Book a private 15-minute on-boarding session" link="https://fantastical.app/richard-dallaway/salina-onboarding" >}}

-We're confident 15 minutes today will start saving you hours.
+We're confident 15 minutes today will save you hours.

 ## What to expect in an on-boarding session